Using vital signs to measure health

 - Missed period

-Therefore, measuring the sixth vital sign, your fertility, can tell you what may happen with your future health.
-Infertility is an early marker of chronic disease, and screening practices should be adjusted to include measuring the sixth vital sign, similar to other signs like for patients with a family history of malignancy or other conditions.
+Therefore, measuring the fifth vital sign, your menstrual cycles and your fertility, can tell you what may happen with your future health.
+Infertility is an early marker of chronic disease, and screening practices should be adjusted to include measuring the fifth vital sign, similar to other signs like for patients with a family history of malignancy or other conditions.